-At the most prominent fertility clinic in Cyprus, expert IVF specialists are available to provide you with the highest-quality fertility care for the journey ahead.
+Expert IVF specialists are available to provide you with the highest quality fertility care for the journey ahead.

 There are several possible scenarios in IVF treatments: